Nylanderia flavipes

 Yellow-footed Ant

-Nylanderia flavipes is a small in the Formicinae, to Asia and to the Nearctic region including the United States.
+Nylanderia flavipes is a small in the Formicinae, native to Asia and introduced to the Nearctic region including the United States.
 It was previously classified under the Paratrechina before taxonomic revision.
 The species serves as a documented for the Gollumiella buffingtoni, with showing unusual and active assistance toward the parasitoid's development.
 It is one of at least five introduced Nylanderia species established in the Nearctic region.

 Pronunciation